mkohler/cython_swig/README.rst

     To start this talk, I'm going to quickly discuss the Python import statement and what it hides.

-    From there, I'll show you a VERY small C library, the LIBADDER library.

-    The main part of this talk will consist of adding functions to this library, and showing how to make those functions accessible from Python.
-As we do this, you can decide whether you like the SWIG way or the Cython way better, and WHO should win the fight.
+    Then we'll create a very simple library and wrap it for Python using, first SWIG, and then Cython.
+We will continue to add functions to this library, and make those functions accessible from Python.
+As we do this, consider whether you like the SWIG way or the Cython way better.

-    At the end, I'll make some gross generalizations, and take questions.
+    At the end, I'll make some gross generalizations, and then we'll settle the fight with a vote.

 Code first and ask questions later
 ==================================